 ©Gordon Smith, Public domain, via Wikimedia Commons

-Thanks to the sensory hairs on their legs, this spider is still able to catch their prey.
+Thanks to the sensory hairs on their legs, this spider can sightlessly catch prey.
 While many spiders have sensory hairs, the Kaua’i cave wolf spider has adapted to cave life by growing even longer hairs.
-This allows them not only to sense the smallest of sounds from a distance but also to navigate through caves safely.
+This allows them not only to sense the smallest of sounds from a distance but also to safely navigate through caves.

 2. Olm (Proteus anguinus)